October 10, 2024

 Black Crappie

 - Fair: Use jigs and minnows along cedar tree brush piles or drift over the brush piles.
 Bluegill - Fair: Try small jigs in the brush piles and along the shore.
-Channel Catfish - Fair: Use nightcrawlers along the face of the dam and around the jetties.
-Largemouth Bass - Good: Try plastics around brush piles and along rip-rapped shorelines.
+Largemouth Bass - Good: Use plastics around brush piles and along rip-rapped shorelines.

 Lake Sugema